Evaluating Plants as Energy Stores

 You can use these data to evaluate and model photosynthesis efficiency.

-Energy per square meter of plants per second = Flux (flow of energy) * Leaf Area Index* Photosynthesis efficiency
+Energy taken in by plants per second, per square meter of plants = Flux (flow of energy) * Leaf Area Index* Photosynthesis efficiency

 Check out this example:

 - Flux (flow of energy) = 95 W/m^2